gregmckenzie88/Bulldozer-Price-Prediction/Project_report.md

 | R2     | 0.9186236384011195  | 0.9035055152141389 |

 The winner was RandomForestRegressor model, with hyperparameters tuned via Bayesian Optimization, which returned the most competitive scoring metrics -- not just on our chosen metric, Mean Absoulute Error

+## Predictions

+As my client was in search of a medium-sized bulldozer, made in the year 1997, in the state of Massachusetts, we were able to predict against these parameters and return a Blue Book sale price prediction of `$59,996.80`

+## Future improvements

+- As my training set only includes entries up to 2012, it would be nice to refresh this training data to reflect more current prices.

+- Because I was tuning this through my personal laptop computer, prolonged hyperparamter tuning was difficult.
+To improve this model, I would rent virtual machine space to get a more convenient long-term hyperparater tuning.

+- Enriching this data with population growth metrics relative to the area in which the Bulldozer was sold my expose new patterns in sales prices

+## Acknowledgements

+I would like to give a very special thanks to the Springboard Data Science Career Track program, including my incredible mentor Malik, Michelle Jorgensen, and Vinju Vipin.